-The property sits atop the first highest point on Route 23 east of Hudson, NY affording panoramic views of the Catskills to the west and unobstructed views all the way to Albany, the Adirondacks beyond, and the Green Mountains of Vermont.
-Views to the south are also possible but there’s a useful cedar forest on the south-facing slope I have not had the heart to cut down.
+The property sits atop the first highest point east of Hudson on Route 23 affording panoramic views of the Catskills to the west and unobstructed views all the way to Albany, the Adirondacks beyond, and the Green Mountains of Vermont.
+Views to the south are also possible but there’s a very special cedar forest on the south-facing slope I have not had the heart to cut down.

 The glory of the mesmerizing views is that they are never the same and are always changing with the weather, time of day, and time of year.